-- serious detriment to the water quality requirements of the recognised water users.
-Appropriate source controls must be instituted upstream in order to ensure compliance to the downstream Water Resource Class (and RQOs/ Reserves), as may be supported by Resource Water Quality Objectives and/ or Water Quality Planning Limits. - [107] Recycle: Utilization of treated or untreated wastewater for the same process that generated it, i.e. it does not involve a change of user.
-For instance, recycling the effluents in a paper and pulp mill. - [108] Remediation: "Amelioration" = make better to improve; and "Remediation" = correct to improve. - In environmental management, "remediation" addresses legacy sources of pollution, or affected ecological infrastructure.
-As such, "reclamation" or "rehabilitation" involves the removal of contaminants from soil, surface water, groundwater, sediment, etc., whereas "reconstruction" or "restoration" involves returning ecological infrastructure to their original or near-original conditions. - [109] Reserve: Means the quantity and quality of water required to satisfy basic human needs and the aquatic ecosystem. - [110] Resource: In water resource management, "resource" refers to "water resource". - [111] Resource quality: Means the quality of all the aspects of a water resource, including- - ▶ the quantity, pattern, timing, water level and assurance of instream flow; - the water quality, including the physical, chemical and biological characteristics of the water; - ► the character and condition of the instream and riparian habitat; and - ▶ the characteristics, condition and distribution of the aquatic biota; - [112] Resource Quality Objective(s): May relate to- - ▶ the Reserve; - the instream flow; - the water level;
+Objectives and/ or Water Quality Planning Limits.

+- [112] Recycle: Utilization of treated or untreated wastewater for the same process that generated it, i.e. it does not involve a change of user.
+For instance, recycling the effluents in a paper and pulp mill. - [113] Remediation: "Amelioration" = make better to improve; vs. "Remediation" = correcting to improve.

+In environmental management, "remediation" addresses legacy sources of pollution, or affected ecological infrastructure.
+As such, "reclamation" or "rehabilitation" involves the removal of contaminants from soil, surface water, groundwater, sediment, etc., whereas "reconstruction" or "restoration" involves returning ecological infrastructure to their original or near-original conditions.

+- [114] Reserve: Means the quantity and quality of water required to satisfy basic human needs and the aquatic ecosystem. - [115] Resource: In water resource management, "resource" refers to "water resource". - [116] Resource quality: Means the quality of all the aspects of a water resource, including- - ▶ the quantity, pattern, timing, water level and assurance of instream flow; - ▶ the water quality, including the physical, chemical and biological characteristics of the water; - the character and condition of the instream and riparian habitat; and - ▶ the characteristics, condition and distribution of the aquatic biota;

+[117] Resource Quality Objective(s): May relate to-

-- ▶ the presence and concentration of particular substances in the water; - ▶ the characteristics and quality of the water resource and the instream and riparian habitat; - the characteristics and distribution of aquatic biota; - the regulation or prohibition of instream or land-based activities which may affect the quantity of water in or quality of the water resource; and - ▶ any other characteristic, of the water resource in question, if so declared.
+- the Reserve: - the instream flow; - the water level; - ▶ the presence and concentration of particular substances in the water; - ▶ the characteristics and quality of the water resource and the instream and riparian habitat; - the characteristics and distribution of aquatic biota;

+- the regulation or prohibition of instream or land-based activities which may affect the quantity of water in or quality of the water resource; and - ▶ any other characteristic, of the water resource in question, if so declared.